serenabertozzi/CV/README.md

 ## When I'm not coding
 - 👩🏻‍💻I share my experience on my social media profiles, where I talk about being a woman in tech, fashion technologies and what I'm currently working on.
+- 🎸 Music lover, karaoke fan, currently learning how to play the bass guitar.
 - 👾I'm a passionate gamer, I enjoy solo adventures, creative and cozy games and multiplayer experiences.
 - 👖I enjoy thrifting or sewing accessories, I try and sew my own clothes, in general I try my best to support sustainable fashion.
 - ✈️ I travel and learn new languages, I can speak Japanese and a little bit of French and Spanish.
 I'd love to learn Korean next.